 Remember, make your expectations clear to your students, keep them on task with worthwhile activities, anticipate problems and spend time establishing your routines and procedures.

-Finally, I think that it is so very important to support new teachers and teachers who are struggling with classroom management.
+Finally, I think that it is so very important to support new teachers and teachers who are struggling with classroom management, which can lead to teacher stress and burnout.